Ollie-Judge/le-cuire/testing.md

     B.I want to be albe ot maintain contact with the owner, for example via a newsletter, this is done by adding a newsletter option, which can be found in the profile section or at the bottom of the home page.

+### Owner Goals

+    A. To Promote Alain le Chef's new line of cooking utensils.
+This has been done through the welcome page by including a news section that details new products and announcements and it has been done in the recipes where there are references to the signature series equipment.

+    B. To keep a loyal base of recipe adders and creators, this has been done by having a newsletter which will keep creators upto date on all things Alain le Chef relateed and on things relating to the website, it has also been done by including social media links too.
+In the future it can be improved by including comments in the recipes section and also include user ratings for the recipes page.

 ------
 ### Debugging
 I tested the project using the builtin debug tool to check how each page responds, here is the outcome: